 Ready to go?
-Here’s the Ultimate Vacation Guide to Alta Ski Resort.
+Here’s my winter vacation guide to Alta Ski Area.

-Alta Ski Resort has 5 different lodges right at the base.
+Alta Ski Area has 4 different lodges right at the base.
 All of them are privately owned and breakfast and dinner is included at all.
 Each one has a different vibe and a price to match.
 For travelers on a budget, many of them also offer dorm rooms which are actually quite reasonable given that most of food is included.
-Last year I had the chance to stay at 4 of the different Alta hotels and really enjoyed my stays at all of them.
-For more details on some of Alta’s lodging options, click on the images below.
+For more details on some of Alta’s lodging options, click on the links below.

 Alta has 3 cafeteria style dining spots, on the mountain.
 The first is Albion Grill which is right in the upper parking lot next to the ski school.
 This is the #1 dining destination if you have young kids and want to grab a bite before or after they finish their lesson.
 Albion Grill is the only cafeteria that serves breakfast as well, and you can also grab a good cup of coffee at the Alta Java.

 The second dining option at Alta is Alf’s at the base of the Sugarloaf lift.
 This spot is also more child-friendly due to the food and its location on the easier/intermediate side of the mountain.

 The third cafeteria is called Watson’s Shelter and is located halfway down the front side of the mountain along the Collins lift.
 Here you can feast a 100% grass-fed, Utah raised burger and sip on local Uinta microbrew.
 Watson’s also has a coffee shop on the first floor with a small number of snacks and hot drinks.